neewamp/dataMiningHomework/README.md

 Isaac if you want to look at what the current program is outputing by runing analysis.pl and see if you can verify that the output is up to the specifications of the project that would be great.

 Yes, i will do that.
-I will also do the pseudocode and flowchart if no one has already done it
+I will also do the pseudocode and flowchart if no one has already done it I will upload them tomorrow by noon.
+I can print everything and take the hard copy to the course.